Brain Mapping for Addiction Treatment

 Brain mapping is a harmless, non-invasive procedure that safely gauges brain function and movement.
-It has shown useful in wide variety of brain disorders including addiction treatment.
+It has shown useful in a wide variety of brain disorders including addiction treatment.
 Brain Mapping can reveal important information including:

 - Point to areas of the brain where activity is extremely high or exceptionally low.

 - Uncover brain areas that may not be communicating optimally with other regions.

 - Help in identifying psychiatric and cognitive conditions.

 - Indicate a level of stress.

 A treatment and recovery program tailored to you.
 Get the Help you need today!